OpenMDAO/POEMs/POEM_005.md

 Note that there is only one actual plugin, `MyComponent`, in the entry points listed above.
 The others are built-in components that are part of the OpenMDAO framework.
+Also, the `openmdao list_installed` command line tool will have include and exclude options to allow filtering of packages to control what is displayed.

 ### Discovery of Plugins Available on PyPI